Overview

 Mission

-The Masters of Public Administration program seeks to provide the highest quality graduate education for current and prospective public service officials in government and nonprofit organizations.
-The program strives to achieve local, state and national prominence through a contemporary curriculum, innovative instruction, scholarly and applied research, and service to key stakeholders.
-Program activities are designed to develop and enhance management skills essential to public and nonprofit organizations oriented towards a diverse metropolitan environment.
+The Master of Public Administration program seeks to provide the highest quality graduate education for current and prospective public service officials in government and nonprofit organizations.
+The program strives to achieve local, state, and national prominence through a contemporary curriculum, innovative instruction, scholarly and applied research, and service to key stakeholders.
+Program activities are designed to develop and enhance management skills essential to public and nonprofit organizations oriented toward a diverse metropolitan environment.

 Student Learning Outcomes